 Classifying Group Identity on Twitter and Exploring its Impact on Information Flow

 We each have groups we identify with.
-In a given moment we may see ourselves as Democrats, or members of IU Cognitive Science, or Americans, Germans, Fathers, Mac People, Women, etc. The construct of a “group identity”- a group we categorize ourselves with- has significant explanatory power.
-Decades of research in social psychology demonstrate that group identities, when made salient, can influence behavior toward others, self-perceptions, and emotional responses to events [insert reference].
+In a given moment we may see ourselves as Democrats, or members of IU Cognitive Science, or Americans, Germans, Fathers, Mac People, Women, etc. The construct of a “group identity”—a group we categorize ourselves with—has significant explanatory power for human behavior.
+Decades of research in social psychology demonstrate that group identities, when made salient, can influence behavior toward others, self-perceptions, and emotional responses to events [Kameda, 1997; Haslam, 1995, 1996].

 Though thousands of experiments have manipulated group identity in the lab, little work has explored how group identities impact the flow of information in social networks.
 Taking for example the domain of political identity: does pro-Democratic information flow faster in a network of highly identified Democrats?
 Does anti-Democratic information tend to not get disseminated in such a network?
 How does the content of information shared by highly identified group members differ from that shared by people who are less identified?
 Are, for instance, highly identified people more likely to spread information that ridicule’s opposing groups?
 In a related vein, how does the flow of group identity-relevant information differ for different kinds of identities (e.g. National identity vs. Sports teams vs. Political?)

 Even ten years ago, answering such questions was not feasible for most researchers.
 We didn’t have cost-effective, efficient ways to track information flows across social networks.
-Fortunately the landscape has changed with public availability of data from the social networking site Twitter.
-Twitter is an increasingly popular micro-blogging site that allows users to post “tweets”, messages that are 140 characters or less.
+Fortunately the landscape has changed with publicly availabile data from the social networking site Twitter.
 With over 300 million users distributed across the globe, Twitter is a potential gold mine for psychological inquiry in an ecologically valid environment.

-Despite the demonstrated explanatory power of the group identity construct in a host of domains, few studies have examined how group identities impact network dynamics of any kind on Twitter or in other contexts.
-Of the extant Twitter studies, none have been conducted by Psychologists and most have relied on a single method to classify group identities, such as content from URL’s posted in a given network (Herdagdelen et al 2012) or laborious human coding (Yardi & Boyd).
-Problematically, none of these studies have actually asked people what their group identities are.
+Despite the demonstrated explanatory power of the group identity construct in a host of domains, few studies have examined how group identities impact the flow of information through social networks.
+While there has been some work on classifying users from their behavior on Twitter, such as content from URL’s posted in a given network (Herdagdelen et al 2012), labeled lists the users have been put into (Wu et al, 2010), or through laborious human coding (Yardi & boyd), none of these studies have directly asked people about their own group identities.
 Hence, previous work has lacked any “ground truth” to assess the accuracy of classification methods.
 For such ground truth, survey data with explicit labels of self-reported group identities is necessary.
-To our knowledge, no one has even attempted to combine survey methods with Twitter.

 The current proposal seeks to extend previous research in several ways.
-First, we will build a classifier of group identity that synthesizes a number of data-mining and natural language processing methods (something that has not been done thus far).
-In contrast to previous work, the classifier will be developed with, and later predict, survey responses which provide a ground truth of group identity.
-Also, unlike existing work, we aim to not only classify which discrete group categories (e.g. Democrat vs Republican) people belong to, but to generate predictions about the strength of identification (e.g. strongly identified vs. weakly identified).
-To achieve this we will look at factors like the sentiment of tweets on topics related to group identity and the proportion of group-identity related tweets one posts.
-We hypothesize that the more frequent and emotion group identity relevant tweets are, the stronger the identification.
+First, we will build a classifier of group identity that applies a number of data-mining and natural language processing methods in combination with survey responses that provide the ground truth of group identity.
+Crucially, unlike existing work, we aim to not only classify which discrete group categories (e.g. Democrat vs Republican) people belong to, but to generate predictions about the strength of identification (e.g. strongly identified vs. weakly identified).
+To achieve this we will look at factors like the sentiment of tweets on topics related to group identity and the proportion of tweets that are related to group-identity.
+We hypothesize that the more frequent and emotional group identity relevant tweets are, the stronger the identification.